-The outfield shall be the area between the two foul lines formed by extending two sides of the square, as in Diagram 1.
-The distance from home base to the nearest fence, stand or other obstruction on fair territory should be 200 feet or more (200 feet or more for Intermediate (50-70) Division and 300 feet or more for Junior/Senior/Big League Baseball).
-A distance of 200 feet or more (200 feet or more for Intermediate (50-70) Division and 300 feet or more for Junior/Senior/Big League Baseball) along the foul ines, and to center field is recommended.
+The outfield shall be the area between two foul lines formed by extending two sides of the square, as in Diagram 1.
+The distance from home base to the nearest fence, stand, or other obstruction on fair territory should be 200 feet or more

+BASEBALL: [200 feet or more for Intermediate (50-70) Division and 300 feet or more for Junior/Senior League].
+A distance of 200 feet or more [200 feet or more for Intermediate (50-70) Division and 300 feet or more for Junior/Senior League] along the foul lines and to center field is recommended.
 The infield shall be graded so that the base lines and home plate are level.